12th Reconnaissance Squadron: Operations from England

 In England, the squadron went through an intensive training program with the Royal Air Force.
 On 17 October 1942, it was assigned Spitfire PR Mk XIs, and late in January 1943, it received its first A-20 Havoc.
 During those months the squadron participated in several maneuvers and became a very efficient organization.
 On 8 July, the unit was re-designated the 12th Reconnaissance Squadron (Fighter).
 A little later, on 13 July, a reorganization took place and the A-20s, gunners, liaison pilots, and most of the observers of the squadron were transferred to the 153rd Liaison Squadron.
 The 12th was then equipped with North American P-51 Mustangs and F-6 reconnaissance Mustangs.
 Late in October, the 12th Squadron was transferred from the VIII Air Support Command to the IX Fighter Command.
 The unit became highly mobile and proficient at changing airfields on short notice.
 It would fly from eight English bases before moving to the Continent.

 On 13 November, the squadron was re-designated again, to the 12th Tactical Reconnaissance Squadron.
 Although the pilots of the 12th engaged in operations against the enemy while on detached service with the Royal Air Force, it was not until 2 January 1944 that the squadron began operations as a unit when Capt James L. Rose flew its first operational mission, a weather reconnaissance over France.
 On 4 January, the squadron, as part of the 67th Group, was assigned to the IX Air Support Command (re-designated IX Tactical Air Command in April 1944).
 After its first operational mission, the 12th helped to photograph 160 mi of French coast and two inshore strips, each 120 mi long using the Merton Oblique camera.
 On 20 March, after 19 days of extremely hazardous operation, the task was completed.
 Eighty-three missions were flown; 18 were aborted, 14 due to weather.
 The maps and photographs were an important contribution to the success of Operation Overlord, the invasion of the continent of Europe.
 The 12th shared a Distinguished Unit Citation with the 67th Tactical Reconnaissance Group for the "most extensive low altitude oblique photographic assignment ever undertaken over enemy territory."
-Now the 12th TRS turned to photographing targets over Belgium and France – targets from Le Havre to Luxembourg, and from Leige to Lorient.
+Now the 12th TRS turned to photographing targets over Belgium and France – targets from Le Havre to Luxembourg, and from Liège to Lorient.
 One day it was marshalling yards in Belgium, another day bridges along the Seine River, then gun emplacements on the "Rocket Coast" plus targets in the Pas-de-Calais area.
 In May 1944, 66 out of 75 missions were successful.